lspecian/vexfs/README.md

 ## 📝 **License**

-This project is dual-licensed to provide maximum flexibility while ensuring kernel compatibility:

-- **Apache License 2.0** for userspace components (CLI, libraries, tools)
-- **GNU General Public License v2.0** for kernel module components
+VexFS is licensed under the **Apache License 2.0**, providing maximum flexibility for both open-source and commercial use.

+### Why Apache 2.0?

+- **Enterprise-friendly**: Permissive license suitable for commercial adoption
+- **Patent protection**: Includes explicit patent grant and protection clauses
+- **Widely adopted**: Standard license for modern filesystem and infrastructure projects
+- **Compatible**: Works with both userspace and kernel components via C FFI
+- **Clear terms**: Well-understood licensing with minimal restrictions

-### License Details
+### License Coverage

-- **Userspace Components**: Licensed under [Apache License 2.0](LICENSE)
+This license applies to all VexFS components:
+- Core filesystem implementation
 - VexCtl CLI tool
-  - Userland libraries and testing infrastructure
+- Rust libraries and APIs
+- C FFI bindings
+- Documentation and examples
-  - Development and deployment tools
+- Build scripts and configuration

-- **Kernel Module**: Licensed under [GNU General Public License v2.0](LICENSE.kernel)
-  - Core filesystem kernel module
-  - Kernel-space vector operations
-  - VFS integration components

-See the respective license files for complete terms and conditions.
+See the [LICENSE](LICENSE) file for complete terms and conditions.

 ## 🙏 **Acknowledgments**